 Labour Relations, Professional Practice or OH&S?

-Workplace issues are complex, and it can be difficult to determine the appropriate process in which to address the concern – is it labour relations, occupational health safety, or professional practice?
-Understanding the differences between the categories will assist you as the Local OH&S Representative and the member in determining the best course of action to address the issue raised.
+Workplace issues are complex, and it can be difficult to determine the appropriate process through which to address a concern – is it labour relations, occupational health and safety, or professional practice?
+Understanding the differences between each category helps the Local OH&S Representative and the member determine the best way to address the issue.

 It is important to note that while the primary concern may fall into one of three categories, the underlying factors or root cause(s) may be addressed through a parallel course(s) of action.

-- Breach or change in application of Employer policy/procedure.
+- Breach or change in the application of Employer policy/procedure.

-In addressing workplace concerns or violations of the collective agreement, the goal is to find ways to resolve the situation without requiring a formal and confrontational process (low level resolution).
-If the informal discussion does not result in a resolution, the next course of action maybe the filing of an individual or policy grievance.
+When addressing workplace concerns or violations of the collective agreement, the goal is to find ways to resolve the situation without requiring a formal and confrontational process.
+If the informal discussion (low-level resolution) does not result in a solution, the next step may be filing an individual or policy grievance.

 Professional Practice issues are identified as: